openwisp/openwisp-radius/docs/source/user/enforcing_limits.rst

 ``DailyCounter``
 ~~~~~~~~~~~~~~~~

-This check is used to limit the amount of time users can use
+This counter is used to limit the amount of time users can use
 the network every day.
 It works by checking whether the total
 session time of a user during a specific day is below the value indicated in
 the ``Max-Daily-Session`` group check attribute, sending the remaining